Kensington, Victoria: Demographics

-According to the 2016 census, Kensington had 10,812 residents.
-The suburb's median age was 33, with an average of 2.2 people per household, earning a median weekly income of $1,956.
+According to the 2021 census, Kensington had 10,745 residents.
+The suburb's median age was 35, with an average of 2.1 people per household, earning a median weekly income of $2,216.

 A review conducted by the City of Melbourne in 2009 following the alteration of the council boundary found that the suburb's population was growing at approximately 1% per annum, amongst the slowest-growing in the municipality.
 Approximately 10% of residents were university students, the lowest proportion in the municipality.
-The most common type of household in the area was single-person (30%), however there are more than 2,200 families in the area, with the highest concentration of couples with children in the City of Melbourne.
-The majority of residents (61.2%) were born in Australia and approximately 29.5% spoke a language other than English at home, mostly Mandarin, Cantonese and Vietnamese.